EduardSergeev/fixed-decimal/docs/haddock/README.md

 # Overflows and performance

-In spirit of other Haskell numeric types `Decimal m s` does cannot detect of handle numeric overflows, i.e. when the result of operation cannot be represented using the supplied `m :: Type` mantissa type or `s :: Nat` digits of fractional part.
+In spirit of other Haskell numeric types `Decimal m s` does not detect or handle numeric overflows, i.e. when the result of operation cannot be represented using the supplied `m :: Type` mantissa type or `s :: Nat`-digits fractional part.
 In such case no error will be thrown while the resulting number will be incorrect.
 The only way to avoid this situation is to select appropriate `m` and `s`: large enough to store any possible results.
 NB: Smaller `m :: Type` however exhibit better performance, e.g. `Decimal Int 5` will be more performant that `Decimal Int256 5` and much better then `Decimal Integer 5`